Learn some tips on purchasing and owning your yacht or luxury marine craft.

 • Benefit from ownership structures in the estate settlement process.
 These entities can be structured to avoid the probate process, which can tie up property for months and includes fees that may take up to 5% of an estate’s value.

-With proper planning before and after the purchase of your luxury marine craft, you’re sure to enjoy smooth sailing for many years to come.
+With proper planning before and after the purchase of your yacht or other luxury marine craft, you’re sure to enjoy smooth sailing for many years to come.

 This article is for informational purposes only and is not intended as an offer or solicitation for the sale of any financial product or service.
 It is not designed or intended to provide financial, tax, legal, investment, accounting, or other professional advice since such advice always requires consideration of individual circumstances.
 If professional advice is needed, the services of a professional advisor should be sought.